softwareunderground/52things/chapters/delaVarga.md

 Making 3D geological models is hard.
-Classical explicit models rely in the spatial vision of the modeller and their handcrafted nature makes almost impossible to update them as more and more information is gather.
+Classical explicit models rely in the spatial vision of the modeller and their handcrafted nature makes almost impossible to update them as more information is obtained.
 Novel implicit modelling based on global interpolations solve many of this problems but so far they are implemented in commercial softwares which provide limited functionality through their interfaces or APIs.